Momentum via Primal Averaging: Theoretical Insights and Learning Rate Schedules for Non-Convex Optimization: Lyapunov analysis

 In the Lyapunov analysis technique, a non-negative function $\Lambda_{k}=\Lambda(x_{0:k},z_{0:k},\dots)$ is defined in terms of all indexed quantities in the algorithm up to the current time-step, for the purposes of controlling the convergence of the optimization method under analysis.
 In the convex case, the standard approach is to show that $\mathbb{E}\left[f(x_{k})-f_{*}\right]\leq\Lambda_{k}-\mathbb{E}\left[\Lambda_{k+1}\right]+\text{noise}$, after which we can apply a telescoping argument to complete the proof.
 In the non-convex case we instead attempt to control the norm of the gradient of $f$, through a bound of the form:

 where $d_{k}$ is some constant, and with expectations over randomness in the current step $k$, conditional on prior steps (we use this convention in the remainder of this work).
 We call an equation of this form a Lyapunov step equation.
-In the case of SGD it is straight-forward to show that the Lyapunov step takes the form (assuming $\mathbb{E}\left[\left\Vert \nabla f(x_{k},\xi_{k})\right\Vert ^{2}\right]\leq G^{2}$):
+In the case of SGD it is straight-forward to show that the Lyapunov step takes the following form, assuming $\mathbb{E}\left[\left\Vert \nabla f(x_{k},\xi_{k})\right\Vert ^{2}\right]\leq G^{2}$) and that $f$ is $L$-Lipschitz smooth:

 where $\Lambda_{k}=\eta_{k}^{-2}\mathbb{E}\left[f(x_{k})-f_{*}\right]$ and $R_{k}=(\eta_{k}^{-2}-\eta_{k-1}^{-2})\left[f(z_{k})-f_{*}\right]$.
 From this Lyapunov step equation, a standard telescoping argument (we give details in the appendix) completes the convergence rate proof, yielding a bound on $\mathbb{E}\left[\left\Vert \nabla f(x_{i})\right\Vert ^{2}\right]$ for a randomly sampled $i$.